-DIFFERENCES BETWEEN CURRENT AND OUTCOME-BASED PAE
+DIFFERENCES BETWEEN OID AND OUTCOME-BASED PAE

-Current PAE Outcome-Based PAE Out-of-date in that it was developed more than twenty years back mainly from the perspective of consulting engineers.
-Bench-marked to current international best practices for professional engineering assessment.
-Practicing engineers not in consulting line find it difficult to meet the requirements for D1 (Design) and D2 (Site) experiences.
-Open-up to all engineering professions with the open definition of design and development of solution to engineering problems as in Competence Elements B1, B2 and B3.
-It emphasizes length of time such as in D1, D2, D3 (Management), D4 (Other works) and D5 (teaching/ postgraduate studies).
-It emphasizes competence covering five (5) Competence Areas A, B, C, D, E - i.e. it is competence-based.
+Old PAE Out-of-date in that it was developed many decades back mainly from the perspective of consulting engineers.
+Outcome-Based PAE Bench-marked to current international best practices for professional engineering assessment.
+Practicing engineers not in the consulting line find it difficult to meet the requirements for (Design) and (Site) experiences.
+Opens up to all engineering professions with the comprehensive definition of "practical application of engineering" beyond traditional design.
+Emphasises lengths of time.
+Emphasises competence covering five (5) Competence Areas A, B, C, D, E - i.e. it is competence-based.

-DIFFERENCES BETWEEN CURRENT AND OUTCOME-BASED PAE
+DIFFERENCES BETWEEN OLD AND OUTCOME-BASED PAE

-Current PAE
+Old PAE

-It does not prescribe the need for evidence on competence; hence the necessity and difficulty for Examiners to search through the application form and reports to get or guess needed but hidden information.
+Does not prescribe the need for evidence on competence; hence the necessity and difficulty for Examiners to search through the application form and reports to get or guess needed but hidden information.